alrehamy/SemLinker_Evaluation/README.md

-The extra-data section contains a small set of triples to define the meta schema relations G:hesitated and G:hasProperty, as well as the data added to concepts described in the subsection section.
+The extra-data section contains a small set of triples to define the meta schema relations G:hesitated and G:hasProperty, as well as the RDF data added to concepts described in the following section.

 # Datasets